First Hebrew Cross Reference BibleYair Frank2019-10-23T12:02:46+02:00

 “And beginning at Moses and all the prophets, He expounded unto them in all the Scriptures the things concerning Himself.”
 (Luke 24:27- KJV)

-The purpose of this project is to open up and shed light upon the Word of God for the people of Israel and for the building-up of the Body of Christ.
+The purpose of this project is to shed light upon the Word of God for the people of Israel, and for the building-up of the Body of Christ.

 After three years of hard work and prayers, the first-ever, full Hebrew cross-reference Bible is completed and in print.
-In addition to over 90,000 cross-references, it also contains other features that together make it not only an excellent scripture study tool, but also especially effective for outreach.
+Containing over 90,000 cross-references, it is not only an excellent scripture study tool, but also especially effective for outreach.

-It is the optimal tool to learn and see how the New Testament is rooted in the Old Testament as well as fulfilling and shedding light over its Messianic prophecies and promises.
+It is the optimal tool to learn and see how the New Testament is rooted in the Old Testament, and how Jesus fulfilled the Messianic prophecies and promises.
 Among its additional features are:

 Yearly reading plan and a proposed process for Bible study